TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocsOfficial/Index.rst

    2. Github method

-      Additionally to the workflow described here, you can make the changes directly on Github.
+      Additionally to the workflow described here, you can make the :ref:`changes directly on Github <docs-contribute-github-method>`.

       This workflow can be used for minor changes that do not involve much markup.

       Watch the official YouTube video `Tutorial - Contribute to